cbcyd/speaker_verification/README.md

 # Speaker Verification Project

 This project is a speaker verification system built with Python.
 It uses the power of deep learning to verify the identity of a speaker from audio input.
+Please make sure you have the `example.wav` file, which is the source sample of voice that is needed to be verified.

 ## Dependencies

 This project is built on Python 3.8.
 The dependencies required to run this project are specified in the `requirements.txt` file.

 ## Installation